 3 people dead, 2 children injured in head-on Fort Worth collision, authorities say

-Three people died Tuesday night in north Fort Worth in a car collision in which two others were injured, authorities said.
+Three people died Tuesday night in north Fort Worth in a car crash in which two others were injured, authorities said.

 An early account to authorities suggested that two sedans collided head on about 8:15 p.m. on Blue Mound Road at its intersection with East Bonds Ranch Road.

 The injured are children, authorities said.
-One was taken to Cook Children’s Hospital in critical condition, a MedStar spokesman said.
+One was taken to Cook Children’s Hospital in critical condition after the accident, a MedStar spokesman said.
 The other was taken to that hospital in serious condition.

 Comments